Akashkolhe56/E-commerce/README.md

 In this milestone we need to create the product page Techstack we have used here is React for styling we have used tailwind css
+## Milestone 13: Project Overview -
+In this milestone we learned how to implement the Edit Feature for the My Products Page, including designing an edit form with pre-filled product details, handling form submissions, and making API requests to update the backend database.